jw120/mal/jw-c/README.md

-Next
+Next for step1
-- Implement vector type - make a type that is a vector with a length and hold a pointer in mal
+- String reading - do escaping and catch unbalanced quotes/escapes
+- Add special chars ` etc
+- Add hashmaps

+Sometime
-- Implement equality for vectors/lists
+- More tests for seq and types?
 - All free's for all mallocs?
-- Get step1 working
+- Eliminate internal_errors?

 using only libs builtin on mac readline